rwils83/axonbot_slack/docs/index.rst

 * You can search for user or device objects by a query built in the Query Wizard of the Axonius GUI.
 * You can add or remove labels in the thread that is started up for returned objects.

+You can:

-See :ref:`Quickstart Guide` in order to... get started quickly.
+* See the :ref:`Quickstart Guide` in order to... get started quickly.
+* See :ref:`Using the Axonius Bot in Slack` for examples of interacting with the bot in Slack.

 To ask questions, request features, or report a bug: